Research Position Opening

-We have openings for several research positions for up to a 2-year term (with a possibility of extension).
+We have a position opening for a Senior Research Fellow.
 An attractive remuneration based on the experiences and qualifications and a standard benefit package competitive with the industry will be provided for the successful applicant (see below for details).
 Singapore also offers a very low tax rate (Tax Payable is $550 on first $40,000 + 7% on next $40,000).

 Virtual Singapore is a dynamic three-dimensional (3D) city model and collaborative data platform, including the 3D maps of Singapore.
 When completed, Virtual Singapore will be the authoritative 3D digital platform intended for use by the public, private, people and research sectors.
 It will enable users from different sectors to develop sophisticated tools and applications for test-bedding concepts and services, planning and decision-making, and research on technologies to solve emerging and complex challenges for Singapore.
 NTU was awarded funding to help develop computational models for use in the Virtual Singapore platform.

-We are looking for candidates at all levels to help develop computational techniques and models for the project.
-The successful candidates will be part of a research team working on an exciting multidisciplinary project, in collaboration with Singapore General Hospital (SGH) and Singapore Civil Defence Force (SCDF), funded by National Research Foundation (NRF) under the Virtual Singapore (VS) program.
-Candidates will have the chance to work in a variety of areas including software development, data analytics, computational modelling, 3D visualisation, crowd dynamics, optimisation, machine learning.
+We are looking for a Senior Research Fellow to help develop computational techniques and models for the project.
+The successful candidate will also help to coordinate research activities in an exciting multidisciplinary project, in collaboration with Singapore General Hospital (SGH) and Singapore Civil Defence Force (SCDF), funded by National Research Foundation (NRF) under the Virtual Singapore (VS) program.
+The candidate will have the chance to work in a variety of areas including software development, data analytics, computational modelling, 3D visualisation, crowd dynamics, optimisation, machine learning.

 Demonstrable achievements and skills in one or more of these areas is desirable.